Wesxdz/kahlo-yawn/_posts/birth.md

 ## Who has the passwords?

 Operations are coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.
-Particularly Computer Fantasy was formed to prevent economic exploitation of child development simulations which we hypothesize to be a prerequisite to safe autonomous AGI systems.
+Eponymous wink to Lester Earnest's comments on computer history storytelling, Computer Fantasy was formed to prevent economic exploitation of child development simulations which we hypothesize to be a prerequisite to safe autonomous AGI systems.

 Everyone wants to be safe and comfortable, but it seems like somewhere something went wrong and we have
 * Archaic land property rights and nation state governance currently driving towards proliferation of autonomous nuclear weapon systems